benschaf/flash-cli/README.md

 - **Efficiency:** Terminal apps are lightweight and fast.
 Users can quickly launch the app, practice, and exit, thereby maximizing their time spent learning.
 - **Keyboard-Centric Interaction:** Terminal apps encourage keyboard shortcuts and efficient navigation, which aligns well with learning and memorization.

-_Note_: For this specific project, the terminal environment is emulated within a browser.
+_Note_: For this specific project, the terminal environment is emulated within a browser for ease of initial access.
 However, the app is designed to be used in a traditional terminal environment.

 ## Features